 The Corsair K65 RGB MINI's companion software is compatible with macOS, but the Scroll Lock and Print Screen buttons don't work.
 All keys work in Linux, but the software isn't compatible.

-The Corsair K65 RGB MINI is an update of the Corsair K65 LUX RGB in a smaller form factor.
+The Corsair K65 RGB MINI is an update of the Corsair K65 LUX RGB in a smaller form factor, and it's available in both black and white colorways.
 Our unit has MX Cherry Speed switches which seem to be the only switch type available in North America.
 However, we've read reports that it's also available with MX Cherry Red and MX Cherry Silent Red switches in other regions.
 If you come across this keyboard with different switches, please let us know in the discussions.
 You can see the label for our unit here.

 The Corsair K65 RGB MINI is Corsair's first compact 60% keyboard, and it's among the first keyboards to have an advertised 8000Hz polling rate.
 While we found this keyboard has exceptionally low latency, it may come down to individual opinion if this feature has tangible benefits for you.
 All in all, this is a gaming keyboard with remarkable performance.
 It's well suited to fans of small form factor keyboards, and it has plenty of customizable control possibilities, especially if you don't mind memorizing macro combinations.